kotest/kotest-cookbook/README.md

 [The full example can be found here](src/test/kotlin/io/kotest/cookbook/chapter1Assertions/section1DataClasses/ClueTest.kt)
 <br/>
 <br/>
-The main point here in not to use `StringSpec` or `WordSpec` or any other style.
+The main point here is not to use `StringSpec` or `WordSpec` or any other style.
 The main point is to clearly explain why we are expecting exactly these values.
 Kotest provides multiple ways to do that - choose whatever works best for you.